datalit/onenergy/README.md

 # Ontario Energy Use Data Cleaning

 This repository is created to show the data cleansing steps using Pandas.
+The tutorial file is ONenergy.ipynb You can either download it and run ```ipython notebook ONenergy.ipynb``` interactively in your terminal, or read it on GitHub.

 The data used is from [Energy use and green house gases emitted by the Broader Public Sector data](http://www.ontario.ca/data/energy-use-and-greenhouse-gas-emissions-broader-public-sector).

 ##Description: